Bill Crawford-Compton: Second World War

 Although Crawford-Compton enlisted in the RAF in a groundcrew role, he was later selected for flight training.
 Once this was completed, towards the end of 1940, he was posted to No. 603 Squadron, based at Hornchurch, as a sergeant pilot.
-In March 1941 he was transferred to No. 485 (NZ) Squadron.
+In March 1941 he was transferred to No. 485 Squadron.
 His new unit, newly formed at Driffield, had a cadre of experienced New Zealand pilots.
+After a period of training, the squadron became operational on 12 April, flying Supermarine Spitfire fighters on patrols over the North Sea.

+Circus offensive

-After a period of training, the squadron became operational on 12 April, flying Supermarine Spitfires on patrols over the North Sea.
-In June it graduated to taking part in offensive sweeps over the French coast and the following month was operating from Redhill.
+In June No. 485 Squadron graduated to taking part in the RAF's Circus offensive, carrying out sweeps over the French coast and the following month was operating from Redhill.
 By this time Crawford-Compton had been commissioned in the Royal Air Force Volunteer Reserve (RAFVR) and was a probationary pilot officer.

-Channel Front

-Redhill was a satellite airfield to Kenley and No. 485 Squadron formed part of Kenley Wing, alongside No. 452 and No. 602 Squadrons.
+Redhill was a satellite airfield to Kenley and the squadron formed part of Kenley Wing, alongside No. 452 and No. 602 Squadrons.
 It flew 22 offensive operations in July during which seven pilots were lost.
 By September the tempo of operations had slowed, with the squadron only involved in seven operations.
-During one of these, on 21 September, Crawford-Compton engaged a Messerschmitt Bf 109, claiming it as a probable.
-The following month, while covering bombers attacking St. Omer on 13 October, he destroyed a Bf 109, claiming to have seen it break up in midair.
-As winter set in, offensive operations were scaled back but on one of the final sweeps of year, he claimed another Bf 109 as a probable.
+During one of these, on 21 September, Crawford-Compton engaged a Messerschmitt Bf 109 fighter, claiming it as probably destroyed.
+The following month, while covering bombers attacking St. Omer on 13 October, he destroyed a Bf 109, stating that he had seen it break up in midair.
+As winter set in, offensive operations were scaled back but on one of the final sweeps of year, carried out on 6 November, he claimed another Bf 109 as probably destroyed near Cap Gris-Nez.

 On 12 February 1942, No. 485 Squadron was among those scrambled during the Channel Dash, with Crawford-Compton leading one of its flights.
-He shot down a Bf 109, which crashed near Ostend.
-Another Bf 109 was reported as damaged.
-He was awarded the Distinguished Flying Cross (DFC) early the following month; the citation, published in The London Gazette, read:
+He shot down one Bf 109, which crashed near Ostend and damaged a second.
+Now holding the rank of acting flight lieutenant, he was awarded the Distinguished Flying Cross (DFC) early the following month; the citation, published in The London Gazette, read:

-In March, the Kenley Wing resumed offensive operations and on 26 March, while escorting Douglas Boston bombers attacking Le Havre, the squadron encountered large numbers of Bf 109s.
-Crawford-Compton, leading the squadron on this operation, shot down one of the enemy fighters during this engagement, and with Pilot Officer Evan Mackie, shared in the destruction of another.
-Two days later he shot down a Focke Wulf Fw 190, one of several put up by the Luftwaffe in response to a sweep mounted by the RAF that covered the French coast from Cap Gris-Nez to Dunkirk.
+The Kenley Wing resumed offensive operations the next month and on 26 March, while escorting Douglas Boston bombers attacking Le Havre, the squadron encountered large numbers of Bf 109s.
+Crawford-Compton, leading the squadron on this operation, shot down one of the enemy fighters during the engagement, and with Pilot Officer Evan Mackie, shared in the destruction of another.
+Two days later he shot down a Focke-Wulf Fw 190 fighter, one of several put up by the Luftwaffe in response to a sweep mounted by the RAF that covered the French coast from Cap Gris-Nez to Dunkirk.